 Getting classic car finance in a tough economy

 These days any form of finance is especially hard to obtain, This is due largely to the hang over of the financial crisis back in 2008.
 It can be especially difficult to get classic car finance, these are typically luxury items that banks do not necessarily view as something that they are prepared to take a risk on.

 Fortunately for the classic car and vintage car lovers out there, a number of financing companies have stepped in to fill this void.
 As with applying for any form of finance there are a number of conditions and stipulations that a would-be owner needs to meet.

 So what type of classic cars can actually be financed at the moment?
 Well Believe it or not there exists a bespoke and tailored finance package for each and every classic car out there on the market, It is worth doing your research first however as some finance companies have better reputations than others.
-These companies are also able to assist you in sourcing your vintage car, helping you decide which one it may be best for you particularly if you are using it as an investment, as well as the actual financing part that they specialise in.
+These companies are also able to assist you in sourcing your vintage car, helping you decide which one it may be best for you particularly if you are using it as an investment.